SOLR4189/solcolator/README.md

 What is Solcolator
 ------------------

 Solrcolator is a SOLR Update Processor based on the open source Luwak https://github.com/flaxsearch/luwak.
 Solcolator allows you to define a set of search queries and then monitor a stream of indexing documents for any that might match these queries.
-All matched documents then can be forwarded for further processing to filesystem, kafka, SOLR collection and etc.
+All matched documents then can be forwarded for further processing to filesystem, kafka, SOLR collection and etc. Wrapping Luwak into SOLR Update Processor has many advantages:
+* All indexing documents go through SOLR UP - we can sure that all data went through matching processing
+* Using SOLR built-in fields analyzers (morphology, language detection, etc..)
+* Using SOLR built-in queries parsers (dismax, edismax, etc...)
+* Using SOLR as WebService for queries managing (add/update/delete/reread/refresh)

 Get the artifacts
 ------------------